 Taxis in Ireland are regulated and metered and while Uber is in Ireland it is limited to Dublin and Belfast.
 And within the Republic, if you use Uber you will be calling a taxi or limousine, not a private car as the company is not allowed to operate private cars in the Republic.

-A taxi can prove useful if you are in a city late at night and need to return to your accommodation but otherwise it is more cost-effective to use public transport in the main cities to get around.
+A taxi can prove useful if you are in a city late at night and need to return to your accommodation but otherwise, it is more cost-effective to use public transport in the main cities to get around.

 Getting around by coach tours

-There are lots of coach tours and operators in Ireland which can take the hassle out of driving or using public transport for you and ferry you around to the best places in Ireland to visit.
+There are lots of coach tours and operators in Ireland who can take the hassle out of driving or using public transport for you and ferry you around to the best places in Ireland to visit.
 There are two websites in which you will find both short bus tours and day trips and longer tours of Ireland as well.

 Get Your Guide is a great site for finding day trips and tours of Ireland.
 Everything from whiskey distillery tours, to day trips to Glendalough or 9-day tours of Ireland, this is a great starting point for booking a guided tour in Ireland.